-Quaternary ammonium compounds, PHMB and triclosan are examples of chemical substances which are easily available on the market.
-In accordance with the biocides regulation, as they have been identified in accordance with Regulation (EC) No 1896/2000 and are in the list of existing active substances to be evaluated under the review programme under Regulation (EC) No 2032/2003, they can be used and placed freely on the European market until their inscription at the Annex I of the Directive 98/8/CE.
+In general, the biocides from PT-9 are assumed to be easily available on the market.
+In accordance with the biocides regulation, as they have been identified in accordance with Regulation (EC) No 1896/2000 and are in the list of existing active substances to be evaluated under the review programme under Regulation (EC) No 2032/2003, they can be used and placed freely on the European market until their inscription at the Annex I of the Directive 98/8/EC.
 After the inscription of the substance at Annex I, the biocidal products containing such substance should be authorized to be placed on the market and used.
+As stated before, a total of 41 substances are currently being or will be evaluated, the last reports are expected by May 2012, possibly followed by Annex I inclusion.